final-hill/requix/docs/glossary.md

 ## Environment

-The set of entities (people, organizations, regulations, devices, etc) external to the project or system but with the potential to affect it or be affected by it
+The set of entities (people, organizations, regulations, devices, etc) external to the project or system but with the potential to affect it or be affected by it.

 ## Goal

+A result desired by an organization.

 ## Project